ETo, Brutus?

 The trick was figuring out how much water to give them.

 This I figured out before we came out on the field.
 It is based on local evapotranspiration, which is a cool word guaranteed to clear a room at any hipster gathering.
-In short, evapotranspiration is the amount of water used by your field in evaporation (from the soil) and transpiration (by the plants).
+In short, evapotranspiration is the amount of water used by your field in evaporation (from the website) and transpiration (by the plants).
 It is measured in inches over a period of time (month, day, etc.).
 The reference ETo for your area can be obtained through the extension service.
 For California it can be obtained via the California Irrigation Management Information System (CIMIS) web page at http://wwwcimis.water.ca.gov/cimis/welcome.jsp.

 Here is a simplified description of the process, and a chart to follow.
 I made up the chart based on the CIMIS information.
 Nothing is easy.